brianemery/get_hfr_from_thredds/README.md

  (max lon ranges are -130.4 to-115.8 W, and lat ranges 30.25 to 50.0 N)

  The OUTPUT variables are formatted like the fields of TUV structs from HFRprogs

+Wrapper for Tom Cook's code, written by Brian Emery and Chris Gotschalk